RockstarLang/rockstar/README.md

 * `A killer is on the loose` - initialises `a killer` with the value 235.
 * `My dreams were ice.
 A life unfulfilled; wakin' everybody up, taking booze and pills` - initialises `my dreams` with the value `3.1415926535`
  * Note that poetic literals **can** include reserved keywords, as with `taking` in this example.
+ * A single quote `'` is valid in identifiers and variable names, but is NOT treated as a letter in poetic literals.
+Developers will often find it useful to be able to write `lovin'` vs `loving` if they need to declare the digit 5 as part of a poetic literal.

 ### Comparison